Sirios Resources (CVE:SOI) Reaches New 12-Month High at $0.08

-Sirios Resources Inc. (CVE:SOI – Get Free Report) shares hit a new 52-week high during mid-day trading on Wednesday .
-The stock traded as high as C$0.08 and last traded at C$0.07, with a volume of 392596 shares traded.
+Sirios Resources Inc. (CVE:SOI – Get Free Report) shares reached a new 52-week high on Tuesday .
+The company traded as high as C$0.08 and last traded at C$0.07, with a volume of 139313 shares trading hands.
 The stock had previously closed at C$0.08.

 Sirios Resources Price Performance